A one-semester course for grades 4 or 5 and up

 Condition: Good.
 This book has been examined carefully and the cover shows some wear.
 There may be some highlighting or writing inside, but the pages are mostly clean.
 Fast Shipping - Safe and Secure Mailer - Our goal is to deliver a better item than what you are hoping for!
 If not we will make it right!
 Seller Inventory # 1XGOUS001LBY

-paperback.
-Condition: Very Good.
+Paperback.
+Condition: Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_441937870
+Seller Inventory # S_468210081

 Seller: Coas Books, Las Cruces, NM, U.S.A.